 Please wash hands before lessons.
-In fact, just get in the habit of hand washing before practice or performance.
+Get in the habit of hand washing before practice or performance.
 Instruments are expensive and require special care and respect.
 At the studio, the piano keys can become a medium for communicable diseases.
 Cleanliness can reduce this factor.
 A student may be asked to excuse themselves and wash if need be during a lesson.
-Fingernails will be clipped short.
-This is
+Fingernails will be clipped short in order